Tom Lynch (BMX rider): Initial Trial

+Trial Expansion

+The trial was a success and the London CRU expanded to Heathrow Airport in 2004, the City of London in 2006 and Kensington and Knightsbridge, Croydon town centre, Canary Wharf and the area around St Pancras International station in 2008.
+Since then other cities in the UK have also set up CRUs.

 Cycle Response Bicycles

 Cycle Response Units originally used cycle response bicycles based on a mountain bike, painted bright yellow and fitted with blue lights and a siren.
 Now the service is starting to use e-bikes, which are heavier but are more efficient.

 Cycle Responders

 Cycle responders carry life saving equipment on the bike, weighing a total of about 23kgs.They wear specialist clothing and usually have special bike training.
-The BMX helmet, used by Lynch as part of his CRU uniform, can be seen in the Medicine Wellcome Galleries at the Science Museum, London.
+The BMX helmet, used by Lynch as part of his CRU uniform, together with a bicycle and associated equipment, can be seen in the Medicine Wellcome Galleries at the Science Museum, London.

 Cycle responders resolve over 50 per cent of all incidents at the scene, their average response time to calls is six minutes and they can cycle 100km in a single 10/12-hour shift.